kchinzei/ffmpeg_dv_issue/README.md

 Problem is shown as `Assertion cur_size >= size failed at libavutil/fifo.c:2703`.

-Misteriously, this does not always happen.
+Mysteriously, this does not always happen.
 Some dv file goes fine.

 ### Fail cases